Kora flitted from barbarian to barbarian, giving each one a firm hug. “My brothers! It is good to see you!”

 “You’re gonna hit ANOS?”

 The cop grunted.
-“Had a friend in their Special Response Unit.
+“I had a friend in their Special Response Unit.
 Awesome on the gun, real good guy.
-Few months ago, he gets scrambled and disappears.
-His family was kept in the fucking dark…no life insurance, not even a goddamn phone call.”
-He turned his head and spat in disgust.
+A few months ago, he gets scrambled for a call.
+He up and vanishes; no one’s heard from him since.
+They kept his family in the fucking dark…no life insurance, not even a goddamn phone call.”
+He turned his head, spat in disgust.
 “If you’re gonna hit ’em, then you got my blessing, along with my bros’ .”
-He turned his head to either side, locking eyes with the other cops.
+He looked to either side, locking eyes with dozens of cops.
 “Right guys?
 Fuck ANOS!”

-The trapped policemen shouted vehement condemnations of the government/corporate super-entity.
-They weren’t as eloquent as Kora and her warriors, but in their own way, just as poetic: they threw in a bunch of salty-ass curses straight from the heart.
+The trapped police shouted vehement condemnations of the government/corporate super-entity.
+They weren’t as eloquent as Kora and her warriors, but in their own way, just as poetic: they yelled some salty-ass curses straight from the heart.

 Earthling pride, all the way.
 Kora smiled.

 “You guys are awesome.”
-She knew that this moment, despite the outward informality, was momentous in its own right.
-She curled her hair with a lift of her fingers, and flashed the cops a pretty smile.
-“Don’t worry—we’re gonna raze the earth and salt the remains.”
+She knew that this moment, despite the outward informality, was significant nonetheless.
+She curled her hair with a lift of her fingers, flashing the cops a pretty smile.
+“We’re gonna raze the earth and salt the remains.”

 Kora saluted with her sword—hilt by her sternum, blade toward the sky.
 “You have my word.”
 She turned and strode toward the portal, her barbarian troop following close behind.
-They thumped their chests with their weapon-free hands, chanting a 300-style a-WHOO, a-WHOO with each slap of their gnarled fists.
+They began thumping their chests with their weapon-free hands, chanting a 300-style a-WHOO, a-WHOO with each slap of their gnarled fists.